Voluntary and Lifetime certifications

 - Certified – Retired from Operative Practice

 1. Currently Certified – Participating in Continuous of Certification

-These are Diplomates who have paid their annual fees and are in the process of completing MOC requirements in a timely fashion for each year within the ten-year cycle.
+Diplomates who have paid their annual fees and are in the process of completing CC requirements in a timely fashion for each year within the ten-year cycle.

-This classification consists of Diplomates who are not participating in MOC and have either non-time-limited Certificates or time-limited Certificates that have not yet expired.
-MOC participants who fail to meet the requirements of a the annual requirements in a timely fashion shall be subject to the following with respect to participation classification:
+Diplomates who are not participating in CC and have either non time-limited certificates or time-limited certificates that have not yet expired.
+CC participants who fail to meet the annual requirements in a timely fashion are subject to the following with respect to participation classification:

-- A Diplomate who has participated in annual requirements but is delinquent in some of its components will be notified of his or her delinquencies.
-The Diplomate may enter a six month grace period to fulfill all the requirements of that year while also working on the requirements of the new year.
+- A diplomate who has participated in annual requirements but is delinquent in some of its components will be notified of their delinquencies.
+The diplomate may enter a six-month grace period to fulfill all the requirements of that year while also working on the requirements of the new year.
 The grace-period fee of $250 will be assessed at the end of the three-month grace period if requirements are not complete.
 For every quarter the Diplomate remains delinquent a $250 fee will be assessed.

 If Diplomates are delinquent in some or all of their CC requirements in any year, they will receive notice of that fact.
 The annual requirements for the following year must also be completed in full, and while the delinquent requirements are outstanding the Diplomate will not be recognized on the ABNS website as participating in CC.